- One of the dog breeds on this list is considered and known for being a rare climbing dog.

 Dogs were first domesticated between 20,000 and 40,000 years ago, and humanity has not been shy about selectively breeding traits they find practical for survival or even just aesthetically pleasing.
 The World Canine Organization has identified 360 different breeds on a global scale, and that only takes into account breeds that reach a certain level of recognition, age, and population size.

 That leaves some of the rarest and most unique breeds out of the equation.
-Formal recognition by a kennel club isn’t a necessity for the dogs on our list, and a lack of a formal dog breed census makes it impossible to meticulously rank the world’s most rare dog breeds by population size.
+Formal recognition by a kennel club isn’t a necessity for the dogs on our list, and a lack of a formal dog breed census makes it impossible to meticulously rank the world’s rare dog breeds by population size.

 Instead, our list is designed to shine a spotlight on some of the interesting rare breeds in the world.
 While they may have become rare due to possessing an archaic or overly specialized skillset, a population that stretches over a narrow geographic concentration, or simply a lack of interest from breeders, all of these dogs have an interesting story to tell in their own right.